-Camping trips are an integral part of each camper's Kieve experience.
-From the youngest to the oldest, every camper faces the tests of exploration, discovery, and adaptation to the varied surroundings he encounters.
+Camping trips are an important part of each camper's Kieve experience.
+From the youngest to the oldest, every camper has the opportunity to explore, discover, and better understand the varied surroundings she encounters.

 As a camper grows older and more able, his trips become more extensive and demanding.
-The youngest boys may travel to nearby Fort Island in the Damariscotta River, to Bradbury Mountain near Freeport, or to our oceanfront camping area for one or more nights.
-The older boys may be gone from camp for two to three weeks of hiking, sea kayaking, or canoeing in the most remote and rewarding areas of Maine.
+While the youngest boys may be on their trip for only one or two nights in the local area, the older boys may be gone from camp for 13 to 18 to even 22 days of hiking, canoeing, or backpacking in the most remote and beautiful areas of Maine.

-Still, the aim of every camping trip are similar.
-In addition to learning a reverence for the wonders of nature, each boy is encouraged to learn how to take care of himself and his equipment, to set and attain goals, and to learn how to become the kind of person that others can turn to for support.
-The trip is a group enterprise, the success of which depends upon the good will and cooperation of each member.
+Still, the aims of every camping trip are similar.
+In addition to learning a reverence for the wonders of nature, each boy is encouraged to learn how to take care of himself and his equipment, to set and attain goals, and to learn how to become the kind of person to whom others can turn for support.
+Each trip is a group enterprise, the success of which depends upon the good will and cooperation of each member.
 All Kieve-Wavus trips practice and teach the Leave No Trace Principles of outdoor ethics.

-Kieve’s trips are designed so that the least-experienced boy does not feel unduly pushed, yet each camper can be proud of what he has accomplished.
-None of our trips requires previous experience.
-Boys receive rudimentary training before leaving camp.
+Kieve trips are designed so that the least-experienced boys do not feel unduly pushed, yet each camper can be proud of what he has accomplished.
+None of our trips require any previous experience; boys receive the necessary basic training before leaving camp.
 Then, as the trip progresses, each boy grows more and more skilled.
 Most trip groups include both veteran campers and boys new to the experience.

 Click on the map icon to view a description and map of the route.